-Torquay United physio, Gareth Law, celebrates ten years in our medical department today.
+Torquay United’s Head of Medical, Gareth Law, celebrates ten years in our medical department today.

-Gareth has experienced both sides of football having played the game at a professional level and then turning his talents to sports physiotherapy.
+Gareth has experienced both sides of football having played the game at a professional level and then turning his talents to the medical side of the sport.

 ‘Lawsy’ signed as a YTS under Youth coach Paul Compton in 1998.
 He went on to score 47 goals in 49 games in the Youth team, helping them win the South West Youth Alliance League.